dsolstad/walkthrough-nsm.stat.no/level2.md

 This also looks like rot 13, but more complex.

-We can easiliy see that the first part should be HTTP://BLOGG.NSM.STAT.NO, but what about the rest?
+We can easiliy guess that the first part should be HTTP://BLOGG.NSM.STAT.NO, but what about the rest?

 I wrote this script that finds the difference in the number of characters between the encrypted and the "guessed" characters I just made.